FSE has recently invested into Fox Robotics-

 Location: Adastral Park

-We were invited by Innovation Martlesham to present our Robot at the annual EXPO of all the start up businesses in the IM incubator.
+Fox Robotics was invited by Innovation Martlesham to present their Robot at the annual EXPO of all the start up businesses in the IM incubator.
 This event, attended by senior management of BT plc as well as employees interested in robotics and automation.
-The event was attended by Henry Acevedo, our CEO/CTO, Ben Butlin our COO, and Eric Warner, our Chairman
+The event was attended by Henry Acevedo, Founder, CEO & CTO; Ben Butlin Operations Director, and Eric Warner, Chairman.

 The EXPO at Adastral Park enabled many of the companies within Innovation Martlesham (IM) to showcase technologies such as Internet of Things, Artificial Intelligence, Networks, Operational Transformation, Customer Experience & Cyber Defence and were able to give an indication on potential solutions that may support many of BT and other organisations’ ongoing technical strategies.

 Howard Watson, CEO of Technology said “Innovation Martlesham is home to an important set of our IT partners.
 And partners are going to be crucial for BT going forward “